 Emergency evacuation plans must be developed in addition to the beneficiary's individualized back-up plan.
-Providers must have an emergency evacuation plan that specifies in detail how the direct service provider will respond to potential emergency situations such as fires, hurricanes, tropical storms, hazardous material release, flash flooding, ice storms, and terrorist attacks.
+Providers must have an emergency evacuation plan that specifies in detail how the DSP will respond to potential emergency situations such as fires, hurricanes, tropical storms, hazardous material release, flash flooding, ice storms, and terrorist attacks.